rbowsley/lamplighthelp/source/16-12-1_Global_Settings_People_and_Organisations.markdown

 - **Do you want to be able to add new profiles from the relations tab?**

    This option enables you to create profiles using the ‘Find {{people}}’ box when adding relationships to profiles.
 If the desired profile does not exist, it will be created using just the name you entered the box.
 You will need to navigate to the profile afterwards to update the profile with other details.
-It will automatically have been created as a {{person}} who is a ‘service user’, or the equivalent in your system.
+It will automatically have been created as a {{person}} who is a {{user}}.

    If this option is enabled and you go to create a profile in this way, you will be presented with a message letting you know that you are about to create such a profile.